rust-lang/rust-bindgen/book/src/non-system-libraries.md

 Now let's suppose we want to generate bindings for a non-system library.
 We will be the same crate setup as the previous tutorial.
 First let's create a new directory `hello` with two files inside it.
-A `c` source file `hello.c` containing
+A C source file `hello.c` containing
 ```c
 int hello() {
     return 42;
 }
 ```
-and a `c` header file `hello.h` containing
+and a C header file `hello.h` containing
 ```c
 int hello();
 ```

-given that the library has not been compiled yet, we need to modify the `build.rs` build script to compile the `hello.c` source file into a static
+Given that the library has not been compiled yet, we need to modify the `build.rs` build script to compile the `hello.c` source file into a static
 libary: